 4. Health Plans

-Each Looked After Child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan/Placement Information Record.
+Each child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan/Placement Information Record.

 This Plan must be reviewed after each subsequent Health Care Assessment and at the child's Looked After Review or as circumstances change.